Medication Assisted Treatment

 Medication assisted treatment (MAT), combined with counseling, has been shown to be effective in the treatment of opioid disorders.
 GLRC’s Medication Assisted Treatment clinic provides medication that can help control cravings and the chemical impacts of substances.

 Buprenorphine-based medications are now considered best-practice for treating individuals with opioid dependence.
 GLRC believes that when combined with comprehensive evidence based therapies, a continuum of supportive auxiliary services and stringent operational controls, medication assisted treatment can be an effective pathway to abstinence, reducing the negative impact of opioid abuse for individuals and the community at large.

 The target population for this treatment program includes those adult clients dealing with moderate to severe Opioid and/or Alcohol Use Disorder.
 Clients will be thoroughly screened to assess risk and appropriateness for compliance with all program rules and guidelines.
 Only those patients who can fully comply with the established program components will be accepted for treatment.
-Although buprenorphine is considered safe for use during pregnancy, this clinic does not specialize in the treatment of pregnant women.
+This clinic does not specialize in the treatment of pregnant women.
 Pregnant individuals will be referred.

 GLRC clinicians are able to refer an open, active client for MAT services by completing a MAT referral form.
 The clinician making the referral sends the form to the access center to start the official screening process.

 Alternatively a future MAT client can call the access center to get a referral to one of our many outpatient clinics.
 From there the client will meet with a clinician, begin treatment, and from there is potentially eligible to be referred to the MAT clinic.